actualbudget/docs/docs/budgeting/envelope-budgeting.md

 | **TOTAL**     | **€ 1 200**        | |

-By carefully allocating amounts to each category, you create a clear and realistic budget that can help you manage your finances more effectively and achieve your financial goals.
+By carefully allocating amounts to each category, you create a clear and realistic budget to help you manage your finances more effectively and achieve your financial goals.

 Remember, these initial values are not set in stone.
 As you start tracking your expenses, you might find that some categories need more or less money.
-Be flexible and adjust your budget as needed to better fit your financial situation.
+This flexibility empowers you to adjust your budget as needed, putting you in control of your financial situation.

-### 3. Track your spending for each category.
+### 3. Track your spending for each category

 With your budget now allocated, the next step is to track your spending diligently.
 This is essential for making the envelope system work effectively.

 Each time you make a purchase, add the spending to Actual Budget.
 While this might seem like a lot of work initially, it will significantly increase your awareness of your spending habits, enabling you to make informed decisions about what and how much to spend.

-As you become more accustomed to this method of budgeting, you can choose to update Actual Budget less frequently, such as once a week.
+As you become more accustomed to this budgeting method, you can update Actual Budget less frequently, such as once a week.
+This flexibility allows you to adapt the system to your lifestyle.
 Additionally, if supported, you can set up automatic syncing with your bank to streamline the process.

 Here’s how to do it: